Keyboard shortcuts

 • Session checklist commands still work

-Step 5: Update CLAUDE.md (If Needed)
+Step 5: Update Project CLAUDE.md

-• New patterns or conventions introduced
+• New patterns or conventions

-• Architecture changes
+• Architecture or structural changes

 • Tech stack additions